karaki-maker/CommLab/README.md

 * [Life Story as Scroll](https://karaki-maker.github.io/CommLab/cat-island)

 A diary about my experience at Shanghai's Cat Island!
-Please be kind on this one.
-It was my first ever so it was extremely simple and purely made to document cute kitties and give the sanctuary some love.
-(Please go visit Cat Island!)
+Please be kind.
+It was my first website ever so it was extremely simple and purely made to document cute kitties and show the sanctuary some love.
+(But please go visit Cat Island!)

 ![cats](ASCII-cat.png)